BgeeDB/bgee-unil/src/markdown/support/geneExpression.md

 ##### <a name="affymetrix-expression-column-17"></a>Affymetrix expression (column 17)

 Call generated from Affymetrix data for the selected combination of condition parameters (anatomical or all conditions).
-Permitted values:
+Permitted values: present, absent, no data.

-*   present: report of presence of expression.
-*   absent: report of absence of expression.
-*   no data: no data of expression

 ##### <a name="affymetrix-call-quality-column-18"></a>Affymetrix call quality (column 18)

 Quality associated to the call from Affymetrix data.
-More description on how this quality is generated in [Call quality](#call-quality-column-10 "See Call quality column description").

-Permitted values:
+Permitted values: gold quality, silver quality, NA.

-*   gold quality
-*   silver quality
-*   bronze quality
-*   NA

 ##### <a name="affymetrix-fdr-column-19"></a>Affymetrix FDR (column 19)

-FDR value of the call calculated using pValues coming from Affymetrix data.
+FDR-corrected p-value of the call calculated using p-values coming from Affymetrix data.

 ##### <a name="affymetrix-expression-score-column-20"></a>Affymetrix expression score (column 20)